Death of Wolfgang Amadeus Mozart: Cause of death

 The historian William Stafford described the effort to determine what disease killed Mozart:

 What did he actually die of?
 Mozart's medical history is like an inverted pyramid: a small corpus of primary documentation supports a large body of secondary literature.
 There is a small quantity of direct eyewitness testimony concerning the last illness and death and a larger quantity of reporting of what eye witnesses are alleged to have said.
 Altogether it would not cover ten pages; some of it is vague, and some downright unreliable.
 All too often later writers have used these data uncritically to support pet theories.
 They have invented new symptoms, nowhere recorded in the primary sources.

 In the parish register, the entry concerning Mozart's death states he died of "severe miliary fever" – "miliary" referring to the appearance of millet-sized bumps on the skin.
-This does not name the actual disease.
+This is not the name of the actual disease.

 Mozart had health problems throughout his life, suffering from smallpox, tonsillitis, bronchitis, pneumonia, typhoid fever, rheumatism, and gum disease.
 Whether these played any role in his death cannot be determined.

 Conjectures as to what killed Mozart are numerous.
-The following survey is arranged in rough chronological order.